-Use a stiff wire with a hooked end to remove the packing rings and lantern ring from the seat sleeve (06AK).
+Use a stiff wire with a hooked end to remove the packing rings (05J) and lantern rings (05P) from the seat sleeve (06AK).
 Make sure all of the old packing is removed before installing the new packing.

-It is not recommended that the seat sleeve (06AK) or throttle bushing sleeve be removed from the backhead, as niether part should be subject to wear or breakage under normal circumstances.
-If removal is required, position the backhead (06A) on the bed of an arbor (or hydraulic) press with the drive end up and use a suitably sized dowel to press the seat sleeve and throttle bushing sleeve from the backhead as an assembly.
+It is not recommended that the seat sleeve (06AK) be removed from the backhead, as it should not be subject to wear or breakage under normal circumstances.